kaku2015/PrivacySafeXposedDocs/FAQ.md

 </br>4.Make sure the times of errors you set for the "Intruder Selfie" feature is correct.
 </br>5.Confirm that the storage space is sufficient.
 </br>6.Make sure that the system version is 6.0 or higher.
+</br>7.Confirm that the floating window permission is turned on.
+</br>8.Some systems (oppo, vivo, etc.) may not work.

 - **Q: Unable to install/uninstall apps.**
 - A: You may have enabled the "Install/Uninstall Defend" feature, please disable the "Install/Uninstall Defend" feature and then install/uninstall.